remlapmot/documentation/docs/pipelines.md

 For security reasons, available libraries are restricted to those provided by the framework.

-The framework executes your scripts using Docker images which have been preloaded with a fixed set of libraries.
+The framework executes your scripts using Linux-based Docker images which have been preloaded with a fixed set of libraries.
 These Docker images have yet to be optimised; if you have skills in creating Dockerfiles and would like to help, get in touch!

 ### Stata